Cardiac Lauren

 3. Eat more water-rich foods

-Hydration watermelon cardiac lauren
+Hydration Watermelon cardiac lauren

 Many fruits and vegetables have high water content, such as watermelon, cucumber, and lettuce.
 Incorporate them into your diet to increase your water intake.